Being A Landlord

 Being a landlord can be very rewarding and it is well known that a lot of individuals choose to invest in property in order to start a pension pot.

-It is also clear that being a landlord can be a hands on job and you will more than likely need to be involved in the maintenance of the property to ensure that they are up to standard.
+It is also clear that being a landlord can be a hands on job and you will more than likely need to be involved in the maintenance of the property to ensure that it is up to standard.

 The most common types of expenses you can deduct are: